Parking Enforcement Division

 The Winter Parking Restrictions are in effect from November 15th to April 1st.
 During this time frame, you cannot park on a bus route between 1:30AM - 7:00AM.
 Please click here for a complete list of bus routes in the City of Buffalo.
 Please note that the bus route restrictions are a City-wide Ordinance, and we are not required to post signage advising of the restriction.

-All posted Parking Restrictions are in effect, including 9AM-4PM Alternate Parking Restrictions.
-If you live on a street that has 9AM-4PM Alternate Parking please note that those will be enforced effective 11/15/2022.
+All posted Parking Restrictions are currently in effect, including 9AM-4PM Alternate Parking Restrictions.
+If you live on a street that has 9AM-4PM Alternate Parking please note that those will be enforced effective 11/15/2023.

 The Parking Department is currently open to the public during our regular office hours, no appointment is necessary.
 If you have a hearing scheduled, please arrive 10 minutes before the scheduled time to get through security.
 Face coverings and temperature screenings are required for everyone entering the building.